Emanuel-de-Jong/Zorgcirkel/README.md

 ## Description
 A website made in one week as a bootcamp project.
-I got second place with it.
+I got third place with it.
 It still needs some work but it has most functionalities working.